 Compare to: Commentary Materiality level(s) Materiality for the financial statements as a whole serves as an initial measure for determining when errors are quantitatively material.
-However, an entity may determine a lower materiality for a particular financial statement caption or disclosure - e.g. if it is expected that financial statement users scrutinize or place more weight on those items.
+However, an entity may determine a lower materiality for a particular financial statement caption or disclosure

+Compare to: Commentary e.g. if it is expected that financial statement users scrutinize or place more weight on those items.
 The entity then considers that lower materiality level when evaluating errors that affect that particular caption or disclosure.
 Specific financial statement captions and disclosures An error of an amount less than materiality may still be material in relation to a specific financial statement caption or disclosure.

-Compare to: Commentary Financial statements as a whole An error is evaluated in relation to totals and/or subtotals in all the primary financial statements - e.g. balance sheet, income statement, statement of cash flows and statement of changes in equity.
-An entity may identify errors in multiple financial statement captions.
-Those errors may not be quantitatively material with respect to totals and subtotals in the financial statements but may affect certain debt covenant calculations.
+Financial statements as a whole An error is evaluated in relation to totals and/or subtotals in all the primary financial statements - e.g. balance sheet, income statement, statement of cash flows and statement of changes in equity.